 Paying for something means you can demand a minimum quality of service

 Should you complain about something you received for free?
 Sure, you can, but chances are that vendors will prioritize problems that come from paid customers.
 Those customers are likely to get updates and fixes faster than those using the free version.

 Nevertheless, you can always try the software first – Bitdefender, like others, offers a no-commitment 30-day free trial which can be used to test the security solution.
 After which you can decide whether or not you want to fork out some money, or not.

 Remember, the longer your subscription and the more devices you have, the cheaper the cost per device, as a rule of thumb.
 Safeguarding 10 devices for three years can cost as little as £0.38 a month, with complete anti-malware protection on mobile and fixed devices.

 You get better management solutions

 A chain is no stronger than its weakest link, and this holds true in online security as well.
 Cybercriminals and hackers can penetrate a network by relentlessly searching for an unprotected device.
-Securing all your smartphones and other devices can become a management nightmare – especially with free antivirus.
+Securing all your smartphones and other devices can become a management nightmare – especially with free virus protection programs.

-That’s why some antivirus companies bundle management features with their paid offering: Bitdefender Central is an example of what a good one-stop security center looks like.
-It is multi-platform and works just as well from a mobile or from a laptop.
+That’s why some antivirus companies bundle management features with their paid offering.
+Look for a good one-stop security center which is multi-platform and works just as well from a mobile or from a laptop.